History of U.S. Nuclear Arms

 Disposal Sites and Safety Concerns

 The country disposes its high-radioactive wastes at the Waste Isolation Pilot Plant (WIPP) in the U.S. state of New Mexico.
-An underground radioactive waste storage facility there is pictured above.
 However, with this, the government is planning to build some repository sites so that the open disposal of nuke waste does not harm the population and one of them is found in the Yucca Mountains.
 Nearly, 13,000 metric tons of high-level nuclear waste is being spent each year.
 The safety concerns in regard to nuclear waste are also looked up by the Nuclear Regulatory Commission, as it put forward the seven safety concerns from the total of twelve in totality as followed by the Federal task force.